Step-by-step lab: creating users, OUs, security groups, and group memberships using PowerShell

 -

-Active Directory Domain Services installed
+Active Directory Domain Services (AD DS) installed

-PowerShell running with appropriate privileges
+PowerShell running with administrative privileges

 -